-LEDs are good for most general household use.
+LEDs are the most efficient and longest-lasting lighting option and good for most general household use.
 They're especially good for fittings that are hard to get at as you don't have to change the bulb often.
+Whilst they cost a bit more upfront, over their life the energy savings make up for that many times over.

 - Cost from $12 per bulb